 Clinical Experience forms are provided for each student.
-See Appendix A These forms are used to record the activities completed, experience gained and the time spent in the clinical area.
+See Appendix A. These forms are used to record the completed activities, experience gained, and the time spent in the clinical area.
 The clinical preceptor assigned to supervise the student shall complete the evaluation as specified by the form.
 The Clinical Experience form also has space for the Paramedic student's comments and observations about the clinical experience.

 Clinical Experience forms must be handed in to the Lead Instructor promptly after the experience.
-In order to perform patient care skills in the clinical setting, students must have successfully completed the practical examination for that skill.
-In order to comply with HIPAA standards, no patient care records and no data on which patients can be identified are to be turned in with clinical forms.
+To perform patient care skills in the clinical setting, students must have successfully completed the practical examination for that skill.
+To comply with HIPAA standards, no patient care records and no data on which patients can be identified are to be turned in with clinical forms.
 The Paramedic course work is not considered complete until the clinical experience is done.